zombiQWERTY/responsive-grid-system/rus.md

     }

-Then, you can recalculate your column-width according to this image:<figure>
+Then, you can recalculate your column-width according to this image:< e>

 ![One-sided gutters using padding][22]<figcaption>One-sided gutters using padding</figcaption></figure>